AnastasiaKarpenko/KotlinBasics/README.md

 - Elvis operator helps to reduce boilerplate code with multiple indented if checks
 - There is !! operator that tell compiler to stop complaining about the null checks.
 There are certain situations where we want to use this operator: interoperability situations.

+Type casting

+- We dont need explicitly cast it to type Employee because compiler uses smart casting and checks by itself beforehand
+- Int cannot be cast to String.
+- Safe casting in this case: use ? operator.
+In this case if casting cannot be done, it returns null as a string.